Acitretin

 Key points about acitretin

-- Acitretin is used to treat skin conditions such as psoriasis.
+- Acitretin is used to treat skin conditions such as severe psoriasis.

 - Find out how to take it safely and possible side effects.

-In New Zealand acitretin is available as capsules (10 mg or 25 mg).
+In Aotearoa New Zealand acitretin is available as capsules (10 mg or 25 mg).

-- The dose of acitretin will depend on what it is being used for.
-Your doctor will tell you which dose is right for you.
-Depending on your response, your doctor may increase your dose after a few weeks.
+- The dose of acitretin will depend on what it's being used for.
+Your healthcare provider will tell you which dose is right for you.
+Depending on how your body responds, your healthcare provider may increase your dose after a few weeks.

 - Timing: Acitretin is usually taken once a day, at about the same time each day.
-Acitretin is best taken with or just after food.
+Take your acitretin with or just after food.

-- Swallow your acitretin capsules whole.
-Do not split or chew them.
+- Swallow your acitretin capsules whole: Don't split or chew them.

 - Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But if it is nearly time for your next dose, take the next dose at the right time.
-Do not take double the dose.
+But if it's nearly time for your next dose, just take the next dose at the right time.
+Don't take double the dose.

 Here are some things to know when you're taking acitretin.
 Other things may be important as well, so ask your healthcare provider what you should know about.